zeldaret/mm/docs/tutorial/other_functions.md

 ## Now what?

-We have only one option if we want to stick to the main function flow here, namely `func_80C10148`.

-Another option is to look at `Destroy`, which for smaller actors can often be done straight after Init, since it usually just removes colliders and deallocates dynapoly.
+At this point we have a choice to make.
+Either we could follow the main function flow and decompile `func_80C10148`, or take a look at `Destroy`, which for smaller actors can often be done straight after Init, since it usually just removes colliders and deallocates dynapoly.

 ## Destroy